Côte d'IvoireOfficial Name: Republic of Côte d'Ivoire

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Crime continues to be a major public security concern in Côte d’Ivoire.
-Armed carjackings, robberies of businesses, and home invasions occur regularly, targeting residents, including expatriates, who are perceived as wealthy.
-U.S. citizens, either visiting or residing in Côte d’Ivoire, are strongly encouraged to remain alert and aware of their surroundings to prevent becoming a victim of crime.
-The general guidance for travel to Côte d’Ivoire is exercise the same prudence and caution that you would in any metropolitan area in the United States; refrain conspicuous displays of wealth such as jewelry and other valuables, carry limited amounts of cash, and only photocopies of key documents.
+CRIME: Crime continues to be the major public security concern in Côte d’Ivoire.
+Armed carjackings, robberies of businesses, and home invasions occur, targeting residents, including expatriates, who are perceived as wealthy.
+U.S. citizens, either visiting or residing in Côte d’Ivoire, are strongly encouraged to remain alert and aware of their surroundings to avoid becoming a victim of crime.
+The general guidance for travel to Côte d’Ivoire is exercise the same prudence and caution that you would in any metropolitan area in the United States; refrain from conspicuous displays of wealth such as jewelry and other valuables, carry limited amounts of cash, and only photocopies of key documents.
 Always carry identification and be discreet about your transactions, especially on the street.
 Normal spending habits of Westerners may appear extravagant to Ivoirians, making U.S. citizens targets of crime.
 When moving about the city, stay in well-lit areas and walk confidently at a steady pace on the side of the street facing traffic close to the curb.
 Avoid crowds, mass transit, alleys, and sparsely populated areas.
 Take caution when walking past concealed areas such as doorways and bushes.
 Whenever possible, travel in pairs or small groups.
-If you go out at night and need transportation, orange taxis are an option as they are typically metered.
-However, be cognizant that there have been reports of muggings and robbery scams even in metered taxis.
+If you go out at night and need transportation, orange taxis are an option as they are typically metered (although meters may be rigged).
+Be cognizant that there have been reports of muggings and robbery scams even in metered taxis.
 Home and car doors should be locked at all times.

 U.S. citizens who are stopped by police/security forces are urged to be polite and cooperate.
 If you are ticketed, you should ask the officer for a receipt for any items confiscated by the police, such as a driver’s license or other identification.
 Drivers issued a ticket should note, however, that it is legal to pay the police officer money by the side of the road, but the amount paid should not exceed the amount printed on the ticket itself.
-The fee is generally2,000 CFA $4.00).
+The fee is generally 2,000 CFA (4 USD).

 U.S. citizens detained by the police should ask that the U.S. Embassy be notified immediately at +225 2249-4000/4450.